nordic-institute/X-Road/deployment/central-server/k8s/charts/central-server/README.md

 The chart does not create that Secret; provisioning it (e.g. via the kind cluster bring-up) is out of scope for this chart.

-## 5. Out of scope (this slice)
+## 5. Out of scope

 - A production-grade, decomposed Central Server chart (separate admin/management/registration workloads).
-- The `e2e-fixtures` chart and hurl bootstrap.
+- E2E fixtures and hurl bootstrap — the `e2e-fixtures` chart.
-- Wiring this chart into the running E2E topology (ansible inventory, port-forwards, etc.) — deferred to a later slice of `.workbench/20260730-k8s-e2e-variant/PRD.md`.
+- Topology wiring (ansible inventory, port-forwards) — owned by `development/k8s` and `core/scripts/env-k8s`.

 ## 6. Rendering